auth0/passport-windowsauth/README.md

 Windows Authentication strategy for Passport.js.

-**NOTE:** this only works in iisnode.

 ## Install

     npm install passport-windowsauth

 ## Introduction

+This module authenticate user with a LDAP directory.
+It works in two modes **Integrated Authentication** (often refer as NTLM) or **Form Authentication**.

+## Usage with Integrated Authentication

-This strategy reads an special server variable from IIS (more info about this [here](https://github.com/tjanczuk/iisnode/issues/87)) and then generate a profile.
+In this mode, this strategy reads an special server variable from IIS (more info about this [here](https://github.com/tjanczuk/iisnode/issues/87)) and then generate a profile.
 You can **optionally** pass some LDAP credentials to fetch the profile from Active Directory.

-This module only works in **WINDOWS** and it only works when running inside of **IIS** whit [IISNode](https://github.com/tjanczuk/iisnode).
+This only works in **WINDOWS** and it only works when running inside of **IIS** whit [IISNode](https://github.com/tjanczuk/iisnode).

-The hard part about making this multiplatform is the NTLM support, this means to not prompt the user for his credentials and use the credentials from the Windows Session.
-Although I have found some implementations for Apache so it doesn't seem impossible.

-## Usage with Integrated Authentication

 **In your IIS application authentication settings, disable Anonymous and enable Windows Authentication.**